kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 A practical design for phase 1 is described as below:

-1. Make `SchedulingQueue` a public interface.
+1. Make `SchedulingQueue` a public interface which is private now in ([scheduling_queue.go](https://github.com/kubernetes/kubernetes/blob/ee459b8969ed2abfed79a07d4ac9d41f13f18ce6/pkg/scheduler/internal/queue/scheduling_queue.go#L126)).
 Users can choose to implement their own queue.

 2. Provide a new function `WithCustomQueue`, so users can register the custom queue with this function like other plugins.